 LOCKDOWN!
 Locks, lights, out of sight.
-GUESTS

-Move away from sight Maintain silence Do not open the door Prepare to evade or defend STAFF
+- STUDENTS: Move away from sight, Maintain silence, Do not open the door. - ADULTS: Lock interior doors, Turn out the lights, Move away from sight, Do not open the door, Maintain silence, Account for students and adults, Prepare to evade or defend.

-Lock interior doors

-Turn out the lights Move away from sight Do not open the door Maintain silence

-Account for guests and staff

-Prepare to evade or defend

 EVACUATE!
-(A location may be specified) GUESTS STAFF
+(A location may be specified)

-acuate to specified location Bring your phone nstructions may be provided about retaining or leaving belongings

-Lead guests to specified location Account for guests and staff Notify if missing, extra or injured people
+STUDENTS: Evacuate to specified location, Bring your phone, Instructions may be provided about, retaining or leaving belongings.
+ADULTS: Lead evacuation to specified location, Account for students and adults, Notify if missing, extra or injured students or adults.

-Lead safety strategy Account for guests and staff Notify if missing, extra or injured people

 SHELTER!
 Hazard and safety strategy.
-STAFF